As a Career Contractor, It Pays to be Proactive

 If you think Recruiters and Hiring Managers aren’t looking at your social media profiles, think again.
 In fact, according to recent study by CareerBuilder, nearly 70% of all Recruiters will scour a candidate’s social media profiles before making a hiring decision.
 Use this fact to your advantage by staying active and professional on social media.
 For example, keep your LinkedIn profile updated, engage with professional communities that matter to you, and offer a helping hand from time to time.

 Just be careful about what you post and when.
-Pictures of you and your crew wasted at a bar in the early morning hours may seem like a fun thing to share on social media, but Recruiters can easily be put off by that sort of thing.
+Pictures of you and your crew wasted at a bar in the early morning hours may seem like a fun thing to share, but Recruiters can easily be put off by that sort of thing.
 You want to show some personality online and be yourself, but at the end of the day, it pays (quite literally) to use common sense before you post.

 One of the hardest things about being a contractor is job uncertainty.
 That being said, you control your fate… you are the driver of your own destiny.